denesderhan/fstlog/README.md

 ```
 The fstlog::core class is the central part of the system, it collects, formats
 and transmits the log messages to the destinations.
-There can be multiple cores in a program but they are separated from each other.
+There can be a limited number of concurrent cores in a process, the default limit is 16.
+The cores are separated from each other and every core starts
-Every core starts a background thread at construction, this thread asynchronously
+a background thread at construction.
+This thread asynchronously
 processes the log messages.
 The processing is done by the use of sinks,
 a core can have multiple sinks, but a sink can be assigned only to one core at a time.